 The Exxon Valdez Litigation

 Against this backdrop, it may be helpful to review the history of the litigation that began in March, 1989 with the grounding of the oil tanker Exxon Valdez on Bligh Reef in Prince William Sound, Alaska.
-Estimates of the quantity of the quantity of oil spilled range from 10.8 million to 30 million gallons.
+Estimates of the quantity of oil spilled range from 10.8 million to 30 million gallons.
 More than 1,200 miles of coastline were contaminated, 250,000 birds were killed, and 330 civil lawsuits were filed.